JulianKominovic/use-query/README.md

 };

 export default Example;
 ```

-### Alterating the natural flow
+### Altering the natural flow

 There are two function you must know:

 - `refetch()`

   > Executing this function allows you to refetch the current URL stored in useQuery.

 - `abort()`
   > Executing this function allows you to cancel only the request useQuery is actually waiting or processing.